 Take a moment to answer the following questions:

-- On average, how much time do you have each year to interact with any given patient?
+- In a year, how much time do you have to interact with any given patient?

 - What percentage of the time do you think your patients follow your recommendations?